Concert etiquette: Classical music

-Sometimes it is the purpose of the conductor to maintain a fairly long silence after the last notes of a piece; this is an especially likely choice for pieces with quiet endings.
-The audience can be signaled not to applaud immediately through the device of the conductor keeping their hands lifted (as if still leading the orchestra), then lowering them when the intended silence is over.
-Thus in a way the conductor is "conducting the audience" as part of a performance ritual.
-Such efforts are usually heeded, at least by experienced audiences.

 Sacred works offered as worship are not applauded.
 Such works include settings of requiem, Passion, mass, or Kaddish prayer.
 Presented in an artistic context, such works, along with secular works of comparable gravity, still often get respectful silence for a long moment before any applause.

-In opera a particularly impressive aria will often be applauded, even if the music is continuing.
-Shouting is generally acceptable only during applause.
-The word shouted is often the Italian word bravo or a variation (brava in the case of a female performer, bravi for a plural number of performers, bravissimo for a truly exceptional performance).
-The word's original meaning is "skillful" and it has come to mean "well done".
-The French word encore ("again") may be shouted as a request for more, although in Italy and France itself bis ("twice") is the more usual expression.
-In some cultures (e.g., Britain) enthusiastic approval can also be expressed by whistling, though in others (e.g., Italy, Russia) whistling can signify disapproval and act as the equivalent of booing.

 Collapses of decorum have occurred often in music history.
 In 1861 a Paris performance of Richard Wagner's opera Tannhäuser was deliberately sabotaged by audience members bringing noisemakers.
 The premiere of Stravinsky's ballet The Rite of Spring in 1913 prompted catcalls and whistles from the crowd that degenerated into fistfights in the aisles and police intervention.
 Steve Reich's Four Organs at Carnegie Hall in 1973 featured audience members sarcastically applauding and shouting to hasten the end of the performance.
-Conductor Michael Tilson Thomas recalls a woman walking down the aisle and beating her head against the front of the stage, wailing "Stop, stop!
-I confess!"
+Conductor Michael Tilson Thomas recalls a woman walking down the aisle and beating her head against the front of the stage, and making negative comments implying that she was being tortured by the music.